IndigoDomotics/alexa-hue-bridge/README.md

     explicitly stop it.
 You can start and stop discovery broadcasting by turning the Alexa-Hue Bridge device 'on' and 'off'.

--   **Assigned Alexa Names** The Assigned Alexa names menu can be used to check if the name is already assigned as an Alexa device.
+* **Assigned Alexa Names** The Assigned Alexa names menu can be used to check if the name is already assigned as an Alexa device.

     This is a list of all the Alexa names defined across all the Emulated Hue Bridges.
 These are shown in alphabetical order and are used to check for duplicate names which will be rejected if spotted (as Alexa doesn't like duplicate names!).
-If an alternate name has been defined for a device, then that will be shown in the list instaed of the Indigo Device name as that is the name that Alexa knows the device by.
+If an alternate name has been defined for a device, then that will be shown in the list instead of the Indigo Device name as that is the name that Alexa knows the device by.

     Selecting a menu entry will identify the corresponding *Indigo Device* and on which *Hue Bridge* it resides, shown in the fields below.

--   **Device to publish** Select an Indigo device to publish.
+* **Device to publish** Select an Indigo device to publish.
 If the Indigo device has already been published then it will be shown

--   **Alternate name** If you want Alexa to recognize a different name for this device, enter it above.
+* **Alternate name** If you want Alexa to recognise a different name for this device, enter it above.
 Otherwise, leave it blank to use the default Indigo device name.
 For instance, if the name is "034 - HA-02 Appliance Module”, it’s not going to be easy to say that to Alexa or for Alexa to interpret.
-    You can use an alternate name that’s more easily said and recognized by Alexa in the *Alternate name* field.
+    You can use an alternate name that’s more easily said and recognised by Alexa in the *Alternate name* field.
 If you’ve already published a device, you can still select it from the top menu and change the alternate name.

--   **Add/Update** When you’re ready to add or update the device name, click the *Add/Update Device* button.
+* **Add/Update** When you’re ready to add or update the device name, click the *Add/Update Device* button.
 The device will be added into the Published devices list.
 If you try and add more than 27 devices you will get an error
     message: "You have reached 27 device limit imposed by Amazon Alexa for this